By Nidal al-Mughrabi

 Various Hamas officials have at times indicated a willingness to negotiate a truce, possibly decades long, with Israel.
 But Hamas continues to say that it will not recognize the Jewish state officially, and it is viewed as a terror group by Israel and most Western governments.

 Workers have festooned Gaza with the green flag of Hamas ahead of Meshaal's arrival via neighboring Egypt.
 A large stage has been set up in the strip's main city, complete with a huge model of the homemade M75 rocket that was fired at both Tel Aviv and Jerusalem in last month's conflict.

 The first thing Meshaal will see when he enters Gaza will be the wreck of the car military chief Jaabari was travelling in on November 14 when it was hit by a missile.
 The twisted pile of metal was carefully set up by Hamas workers to commemorate his death.

 Meshaal ran Hamas from exile in Damascus from 2004 until January this year when he quit the Syrian capital because of Iranian-backed President Bashar al-Assad's war against Sunni Muslim rebels.
 He now divides his time between Qatar and Cairo.

 His abrupt departure from Syria initially weakened his position within Hamas: ties with Damascus and Tehran had made him important, but with those links damaged or broken, rivals based within Gaza had started to assert their authority.

-Many Gazans doubt he will actually leave his post.
+Despite his pledges to stand down this year, many Gazans doubt he will actually leave his post.
 It has not been made clear whether his visit will mark the end of a secretive leadership election ongoing for six months.